 theme(legend.position = "none")

-A natural choice for the weight matrix when using a grid-based neighborhood structure is the geographical inverse-distance weighting matrix.
+A natural choice for the weights matrix when using a neighborhood structure based on spatial coordinates is a geographical inverse-distance weighting matrix.
 It is the default value for the local_outliers_ssMRCD function but can explicitly be calculated using the function geo_weights.
 This function returns also the center of each neighborhood.
 E.g. for neighborhood 4 we have the following weights, corresponding to the transparancy of the arrows.

 GW = geo_weights(coordinates = weatherAUT2021[, c("lon", "lat")],